 However, with increased pressure in the veins, the hemorrhoidal tissue will become engorged.
 This increased pressure in the veins weakens the connective tissue in the hemorrhoids, which causes them to distend.
 This distention is what is referred to as hemorrhoid disease or HD.

-There are two distinct types of hemorrhoids, internal and external.
-Each of these brings with them different symptoms and issues.
-If you have been suffering from hemorrhoids, it is important that you understand what this disease entails, while also reaching out to a qualified hemorrhoid doctor.
+There are two distinct types of hemorrhoids, internal and external that are associated with different symptoms and treated differnently as well.
+If you have been suffering from hemorrhoids, it is important that you understand the disease , while also reaching out to a qualified hemorrhoid doctor.

-Having a strong grasp of what type of affliction you may be suffering from, while also figuring out the best course of action for your particular situation, will allow you to effectively rid yourself of hemorrhoid issues.
+Having an understanding of what type of anal disease you may be suffering from, and therefore the best course of action for your particular situation, will allow you to effectively treated.

 If you are suffering from the uncomfortable and inconvenient affliction of internal or external hemorrhoids, it is important to understand your options by working with a doctor who specializes in this area.

 David H. Shapiro, M.D. has over 40 years of experience in the treatment of hemorrhoids and has proven, through his many career achievements, to be one of the foremost experts on the subject.
 This includes being a primary contributor to the development of the Ultroid® treatment.

 To speak with Dr. Shapiro and the friendly staff at the Hemorrhoid Treatment Center of Florida, call (727) 724-4279 or send an online message to schedule a free consultation today.
 HTCF proudly treats individuals in and around Pinellas County and Hillsborough County.
 This includes, but is not limited to, the cities of Clearwater, St. Petersburg, Largo, Lutz and Dade City.